tony-aw/tinycodet/README.md

 `collapse` + `tidytable`.
 Considering the large amount of functions these packages have, (and some which unfortunately have the same name as base R functions), one would want to assign them in an alias object.
-But giving them separate aliases, knowing that you will always going to use them together anyways, is perhaps less desirable.
+But giving them separate aliases is perhaps undesirable: `tidytable` is supposed to overwrite some of the `data.table` functions, and one is probably always going to use these 3 packages together.

 This is where the `%m import <-%` operator comes in.
 It imports multiple packages under the same alias, and also informs the user which package